COVID-19 Vaccine Distribution: What You Need to Know

 While the vaccine provides a measure of protection, including reducing the symptoms and severity of illness, for those vaccinated, questions remain about whether vaccinated individuals can still spread the virus.

 Therefore, all members of the Vanderbilt community, including those who have been vaccinated, must continue to follow the university’s COVID-19 safety protocols, including physical distancing and wearing a mask.
-Also, those currently participating in the university’s COVID-19 testing program must continue to do so after vaccination.

 The Path Forward